Client Access Licenses and Management Licenses

 Under the Per Core model, when the server software is running in the physical OSE, you must license all physical cores on the server.
 To determine the number of core licenses you need, count the total number of physical cores for each processor on the server, and then multiply that number by the appropriate core factor.
 You do not need to purchase additional CALs.

 Specialty Server licensing

 Specialty Servers are server-only licenses that generally do not require CALs.
 Specialty Servers require a server license for each instance of the server software running on a server.
-An example of this is Microsoft Dynamics CRM Workgroup server.
 You can run the instance in a physical or virtual operating system environment.
 By exception, some products provide more specific use rights.

 Management Server licensing